-Obtaining user access tokens using 3-legged OAuth flow
+Obtaining Access Tokens using 3-legged OAuth flow

 To perform actions on behalf of another user, you'll need to obtain their access tokens.
 Access tokens specify the Twitter account the request is made on behalf of, so for you to obtain these they will need to first grant you access.
 These tokens do not expire but can be revoked by the user at any time.